 A person who supports the purposes of the company is eligible to apply to be a member of the company under clause 12.

-In this clause, ‘person’ means an individual or incorporated body.
+In this clause, ‘person’ means an incorporated body and categorised as defined by the directors.

-Staff and students of member institutions have access to resources and support identified by ACTS but are not member representatives unless specified as per clause 24.
+Staff and students of member organisations and others at the discretion of the directors may join as subscribers to gain access to resources and support identified by ACTS but are not member representatives unless specified as per clause 24.

+Life or other honorary memberships bestowed by the directors are classed as subscribers with access to resources and support identified by ACTS but are not member representatives unless specified as per clause 24.

 How to apply to become a member

 A person (as defined in clause 11.2) may apply to become a member of the company by writing to the secretary or designee stating that they: